There are different types of snakes in Virginia, both venomous and non-venomous.

 While the ring around the necks of Southern ring-necked snakes is fractured in several places, the rings around the necks of Northern ring-necked snakes are solid.

-In Virginia, ring-necked snakes are widespread due to their ability to adapt to various environments.
-They are found from the Coastal Plain all the way to the Appalachian Plateau.
+Ring-necked snakes are widespread in Virginia due to their ability to adapt to various environments.
+They are found from the Coastal Plain to the Appalachian Plateau.

 5. Eastern Mud Snake